phalcon-orphanage/docs/en/reference/models.rst

        echo "Total Elapsed Time: ", $profile->getTotalElapsedSeconds(), "\n";
     }

-Each generated profile contains the duration in miliseconds that each instruction takes to complete as well as the generated SQL statement.
+Each generated profile contains the duration in milliseconds that each instruction takes to complete as well as the generated SQL statement.

 Injecting services into Models
 ------------------------------